 Map showing details of the war casualties from Conistone with Kilnsey Parish, click here...

 Details of Casualties on Conistone with Kilnsey War Memorial, click here...

-War Memorial Dedication Plaque - this is to be fixed on inside wall at St. Mary's Church, Conistone with Kilnsey, click here...
+War Memorial Dedication Plaque - this is now in position on the West wall of St. Mary's Church, Conistone with Kilnsey, click here...